Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2015/01/hv-erstbesuch-der-rektorin-und-fokus-auf-karriereentwicklung.md

 Another topic which the UA intends to focus on this year is career development.
 As UA President Peter Widmayer explained, the assembly has chosen career paths for scientific and non-scientific staff as one of its key issues for 2015.

-## Don't miss the latest news

 The UA is also planning to select five representatives for employees of ETH Zurich to be interviewed as part of the ongoing evaluation of the new salary system (Neues Lohnsystem, NLS) being conducted by the ETH Board.
 Markus Stauffacher, the UA’s delegate on the ETH Board, explained that five people picked by the UA to represent the employer’s interests will also be interviewed.

+## Don't miss the latest news

+AVETH, the Academic Association of Scientific Staff at ETH Zurich, has been looking into the conditions of employment for doctoral students.
+At the UA’s plenary session, Isabella Schalko, a scientific assistant from the Laboratory of Hydraulics, Hydrology and Glaciology, presented the findings from a survey published on the AVETH website for the purpose of this investigation.

 According to the survey, the average level of employment under the employment scheme in place up to 2014 varies significantly from department to department.
 Furthermore, it does not correlate with the actual number of hours worked or take into account the additional duties undertaken by doctoral students alongside their doctorate (e.g. tutorials, preparing equipment).